 Having deferred the opening coin toss, the Commodores received the ball to open the second half.
 In three plays, they progressed only two yards, and the Longhorns took back over possession.
 A methodical 11-play, 50-yard drive down the field resulted in a Texas field goal after an uncharacteristic Ewers sack and two incomplete passes ended the drive prematurely.

-Down 14 with 8:59 left in the third quarter, Vanderbilt took over possession needing to score to remain in the game.
-They failed to even earn a first down.
-Two straight Pavia keepers followed by an incomplete pass failed to move the chains, and Vanderbilt’s drive ended almost as soon as it started.
+Down 14 with 8:59 left in the third quarter, Vanderbilt took over possession needing to score: It once again failed to earn a first down.
+Two straight Pavia keepers followed by an incomplete pass couldn’t move the chains, and Vanderbilt’s drive ended almost as soon as it started.
 Two plays later, the Commodores got a much-needed break, as a second tipped Ewers pass — this time batted by Fontenette — was intercepted by Miles Capers.

-Ball in his hands, drive on the line, Pavia rolled to his right once more.
-The quarterback was faced by five Texas defenders between himself and his target.
-It didn’t matter.
-Pavia threw a perfect pass through the Texas defense, connecting with Sherrill and narrowing the score to 24-17.
+With the ball in his hands and the drive on the line, Pavia rolled to his right once more.
+The quarterback was faced by five Texas defenders between himself and his target: It didn’t matter.
+Pavia threw a perfect pass through the defense, connecting with Sherrill and narrowing the score to 24-17.
 It was the kind of miracle play the Commodores needed to get back in the game.
 Now, they just needed another stop.

-“Junior just made a hell of a play,” Pavia said.
+“Junior just made a h— of a play,” Pavia said.
 “I don’t know how he did it.”

 Vanderbilt kept the ball on the ground for the first four plays of the drive, slowly advancing down the field.
 Faced with third-and-seven, the Commodores were finally forced to put the ball in the air, with Pavia finding Alexander for a loss of a yard.
 With the ball on the Texas 49 and 10:02 left on the clock, the Commodores opted to punt on fourth-and-eight rather than risk giving the Longhorns prime field position.

 On the first play of the drive, Texas was forced back by a holding penalty.
-The Longhorns had no better luck on the ensuing two plays, as Trudell Barry broke up the first pass while Ewers overthrew the second.
-On an all-important third-and-20, Ewers found Silas Bolden for the line to gain, keeping the drive alive.
-After giving up the drive-clinching down, Vanderbilt’s defense locked in and forced the Longhorns to only one yard of gain on their next three plays — triggering a punt.
+The Longhorns had no better luck on the ensuing two plays, as Trudell Berry broke up the first pass while Ewers overthrew his second.
+On an all-important third-and-20 — just when it seemed like Vanderbilt would get a stop — Ewers found Silas Bolden for the line to gain, keeping the drive alive.
+Vanderbilt’s defense locked in after that and forced the Longhorns to only one yard on their next three plays — triggering a punt.

 Now just needing to milk the clock and secure at least a field goal, the Longhorns took their operation to the ground, pounding the rock against the Commodores.
 Texas ran the clock down to two minutes before kicking a 23-yard field goal, putting them up 27-17.

 Playing with nothing left to lose, the Commodores moved the ball down the field in one of their most successful drives of the day.
-In eight plays, Vanderbilt advanced 75 yards down the field — aided by an overturned interception after the Longhorns were called for a targeting penalty — and found the end zone when Pavia struck Sherrill for the pair’s second touchdown of the day.
+In eight plays, Vanderbilt advanced 75 yards — aided by an overturned interception after the Longhorns were called for a targeting penalty — and found the end zone when Pavia found Stowers for the pair’s first touchdown connection of the day.
 The magic ran out, however, when the Commodores failed to recover the ensuing onside kick — giving Texas the ball with only 46 seconds remaining.
 The Longhorns ran out the clock and walked out of Nashville with a win in SEC play.

 Vanderbilt Football now looks ahead to a road trip at Auburn on Saturday, Nov.
 2. The game will kick off at 11:45 a.m.
 CDT.